aryanagarkar/MathGame/UnityGame/UnityGameReadme.md

 Download the zip file.
 Right-click on UnityGame and open it with unity.

 If you get a pop up, click continue.
-The game will open up in Unity.

 Click the play button on the top to run it!